 To remove a user, choose “Modify” next to the group name.
 Once clicked, you’ll see a listing of users who have that defined level of access to your site.
 Select the checkbox next to the PID and choose the Delete Member(s) button.

 The next time that user logs in, he/she should see the site listed under the My Sites section of Ensemble.
 If the user is already logged in, they'll need to exit (sign out) and log back in to see their new site permissions.

 Publishers automatically have all the abilities or authors while web_admins automatically have all the abilities of publishers and authors.
 You do not need to add PIDs to multiple roles.

-After about a week, new web_admins will be automatically added to author and publisher groups as a manager.
+After a copule of weeks, new web_admins will be automatically added to author and publisher groups as a manager.
 Being a manager allows them to add users to these groups.
 Likewise, removal from a web_admin group will eventually result in the removal of author and publisher management which means they can no longer add or remove authors or publishers.